Cecil Middleton

 Cecil Middleton (26 May 1911 – 3 September 1984) was an English first-class cricketer.

 Middleton was born in Leeds in May 1911, the son of Henry Dubs Middleton and Jane Dorothy Elizabeth Middleton (née Berney), daughter of Sir Henry Hanson Berney, 9th Baronet.
-He was educated at Charterhouse School, before going up to University College, Oxford.
+Middleton's great-grandfather was Henry Dübs.
+Middleton was educated at Charterhouse School, before going up to University College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1933, making four appearances.
 He scored 128 runs in his four matches, at an average of 21.33 and a high score of 44.
 With his right-arm medium pace bowling, he took four wickets with best figures of 3 for 60.